Strawberry Bundt Cake

 I do not recommend making any ingredient substitutions, but if you would prefer to use a non-dairy milk instead of cow milk in this recipe, you can use any milk that you prefer.

-If you want to use a different topping, I would suggest my classic vanilla buttercream, cream cheese frosting, or strawberry frosting.
+If you want to use a different topping, I would suggest my classic vanilla buttercreamcream cheese frosting, Swiss meringue buttercream, chocolate Swiss meringue buttercream, or strawberry frosting.

 How to Store this Strawberry Bundt Cake Recipe

-Store leftover strawberry bundt cake covered tightly at room temperature for up to 5 days.
+Store leftover strawberry Bundt cake covered tightly at room temperature for up to 5 days.
+Since it is pretty moist, you may find better storage in the refrigerator, especially in warmer months.

 Recipe for Strawberry Bundt Cake FAQs